 Cross-region replication (CRR) makes it simple to replicate new objects into any other AWS Region for reduced latency, compliance, security, disaster recovery, and a number of other use cases.
 CRR replicates every object uploaded to your source bucket to a destination bucket in a different AWS Region that you choose.
 The metadata, ACLs, and object tags associated with the object are also part of the replication.
-Once you configure CRR on your source bucket, any changes to the data, metadata, ACLs, or object tags on the object trigger a new replication to the destination bucket.
+Once an object is replicated to the destination bucket, any changes to the data, metadata, ACLs, or object tags on the source object are replicated to the destination.

 CRR is a bucket-level configuration and you enable CRR on your bucket by specifying a destination bucket in a different AWS Region.
 With CRR, you can select any AWS commercial Region as the target region or any S3 storage class for your replicated storage according to your need.
 You can set up CRR across accounts and have a distinctly different ownership stack between the source and destination.
 You can create these settings using either the AWS Management Console, the REST API, the AWS CLI, or the AWS SDKs.
 Versioning must be turned on for both the source and destination buckets to enable CRR.